FScholsen/flist-ui/README.md

   - Additionally, install type declarations for `mocha` and `chai`: `npm install -D @types/mocha @types/chai`

+    This is required when writing tests using TypeScript.

   - Create a configuration file for Karma in the monorepo `karma.conf.js`

     ```js